Larnaca: Economy

 Larnaca's economy has been growing since 1975, after the loss of the Port of Famagusta, which handled 80% of general cargo, and the closure of Nicosia International Airport, events which have seen Larnaca's airport and seaport play increasingly important roles in the economy of the island.
-A €650m upgrade of Larnaca Airport has been completed.
+A €650m upgrade of Larnaca Airport has been completed by Hermes Airports.

 The service sector, including tourism, employs three-quarters of Larnaca's labour force.
 Many travel and tour operators and other travel-related companies have a head office in Larnaca.
-Moreover in Larnaca there are a lot of large companies that they have their base there such us: Bank of Cyprus, Hellenic Bank, KPMG, Cyprus airways and Tus airways.
+Moreover, Larnaca is home to several large companies, including: Bank of Cyprus, Hellenic Bank, KPMG, Cyprus airways and Tus airways.
 Larnaca has the second largest port in Cyprus and has one of the biggest malls in the island, the Metropolis mall.